finnp/brain-train/readme.md

 If `--input` or `--ouput` are emitted it will use the `input` and `output` attributes of your input JSON.

+Using `--function` will output the net as a function that can be used without a brain.js dependency.

 Note that it will create a temporary file on your disk for process.stdin first to reuse the stream for the repeated iterations.